draios/terraform-aws-secure-for-cloud/modules/services/agentless-scanning/README.md

 The following resources will be created in each instrumented account:
 - An IAM Role and associated policies that allows Sysdig to perform tasks necessary for agentless scanning.
-- A KMS key used to transcript volume snapshots in the primary region.
-Alias for this key in primary region.
+- A KMS key used to transcript volume snapshots in the each region.
+Alias for this key in each region.
-- A KMS replica key in each additional region.
-Alias in each additional region.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements